flybywiresim/docs/docs/fbw-a32nx/feature-guides/nw-tiller.md

 ### Using an Axis

-As Microsoft Flight Simulator does not yet support a separate tiller axis we have used an unused axis to map the movement of you controller to the tiller handwheel.
+As Microsoft Flight Simulator does not yet support a separate tiller axis we have used an unused axis to map the movement of your controller to the tiller handwheel.

 !!! note "Although MSFS provides the option `SET STEERING` which is unfortunately broken."